scottBowles/xmas2022/README.md

 A `+page.server.ts` file can also export an `actions` object that can respond to requests.
 For instance, if you have a `default` function in the `actions` object, it will get called from a form in the `+page.svelte` at that route.
 You can also name action functions, which will correspond to a form's `action` attribute, and you can hit those endpoints across routes and so on.
 Currently, you can see this in use for the login and signup forms.

 If there's a `+server.ts` file, it's like an api endpoint that can export functions corresponding to HTTP verbs like GET, POST, PATCH, PUT and DELETE.
-The `auth/logout/` folder uses one of these.
+The `logout/` and `/(unauthenticated)/login/googleCallback/` folders use these.

+`+layout.svelte` files apply a layout to everything downstream from them in the file system. `+layout.server.ts` and the like do the same for the layout as `+page.server.ts` does for a page.
+Layouts can also have groups of pages that they apply to, which is how the `(authenticated)` and `(unauthenticated)` layouts work.
+With the parentheses, they are applied as layout groups but don't affect the urls of the pages they wrap.

 Everything in the `lib` file can be imported as `$lib/<file name>`.